bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

 Notes
 -----

-* Semi transparent glyphs drawn in WebGL blend exactly the same as normal glyphs, but they do not blend exactly the same with normal glyphs.
+* Glyphs drawn using WebGL are drawn on top of glyphs that are not drawn in WebGL.
 * When the scale is non-linear (e.g. log), the system falls back to 2D rendering.
 * Making selections does not work when there are more than 65k data points